The City of Amsterdam

 Whether admiring the Golden Age gabled merchants’ houses of the old city centre or marvelling at the sleek skylines of the new Zuidas and harbour areas, you will see that the people of Amsterdam pride themselves on the city’s rich history while keeping focused on the future.
 Creative energy and innovation abound, strengthening and inspiring the established international business community.

 Amsterdam has a long and impressive sporting tradition.
 In 1928 the city hosted the Olympic Games.
 The recently renovated Olympic stadium is a lasting legacy of this event.
 More recently the city has hosted numerous major sporting events.
 In 2010 Amsterdam hosted the start of the Giro d’Italia.
 With 41,600 participants in 2013 the annual Amsterdam marathon is one of the largest marathons in Europe.
-In 2016 Amsterdam will be organising the European Athletics Championships.
+In 2016 Amsterdam organised the European Athletics Championships.
 In addition, the city has witnessed the many successes of Amsterdam-based football club Ajax, both nationally and internationally.

 The legendary Amsterdam nightlife is an integral part of the Amsterdam Sevens experience.
 Here are a few useful facts and hints.